genomicepidemiology/flankophile/README.md

 **Assembly mode**

 *The recommended way is to use Assembly mode.* This is when you want to analyse all contigs in your input fasta files.
 The input file is a tsv file with two columns.
 The first column has to be a unique name for each input fasta, for example, "sample_1" or "e.coli_bin_32".
-The name must not contain whitespace or slash or any strange characters, but underscore and dash is fine.
+The name must not contain whitespace or slash but underscore, dot and dash is fine.

 The second column is the full path to the fasta file, including the file name.
-In [test_input_1000_assemblies_list.tsv](input/example_input_files/test_input_1000_assemblies_list.tsv) you can see an example of an Assembly mode input file.
+In [input_list_example_assembly_mode.tsv](input/example_input_files/input_list_example_assembly_mode.tsv) you can see an example of an Assembly mode input file.

 | #assembly_name | path                                   |
 |----------------|----------------------------------------|